ricktuoy/chem21platform/README.md

 Some/all of this infrastructure deployment process could probably be automated as a Cloudformation stack/equivalent.

 ### Set up the published site bucket with static resources
 _note that this part won't be needed for production as there's already a bucket set up_

 1. Create an S3 bucket for the published site.
 Set it up to serve a public website.
 2. Create an IAM deployment user/role for yourself, that has read-right permissions on the bucket
+3. Set up your local development environment if you haven't (see instructions above)
-3. Download and configure the AWS CLI if you haven't
+4. Download and configure the AWS CLI if you haven't
-4. Set up a local Python virtualenv for the app, using requirements.txt in the repository.
-5. Set yourself up to run the requireJS optimiser from the top level of the checked out repository.
-It's easiest to do this with node: `npm install -g requirejs`
-6. At the top level of this repository, run the following commands to collect, build and deploy all static resources:
+5. At the top level of this repository, run the following commands to collect, build and deploy all static resources:

 ```
 python manage.py collectstatic